madewithlove/elasticsearcher/README.md

 }
 ```

-This the minimum required for defining and index.
+This the minimum required for defining an index.
 If you require more extensive configuration, override the `getBody`
 method.

 ### Index registration

-The indexes should be registered with the indices manager for further use in the package.
+The indices should be registered with the indices manager for further use in the package.
 Every index needs a
 reference, which will be used for accessing the index.

 ```